TaitoUnited/taito-cli/docs/docs/03-quick-start.md

     cd acme-myproject
     ```

-2. Clean start the local development environment and initialize database:
+2. Clean start the local development environment with the following command.
+This will typically initialize your local secrets (copied from dev if available), install some libraries on your host machine, start up Docker Compose, and initialize your local database with database tables and some data.

     ```shell
     taito kaboom
     ```

-3. Open application web UI running on local environment:
+3. Open application web UI on your browser:

     ```shell
     taito open client